bitlevi/bitlevi/content/_index.md

 This journey doesn't start alone.
 It is fueled by the open and supportive communities in the space.
 I want to take this mission higher by working with a Bitcoin centric company, and I will.

 #### ABOUT
 I am on a journey towards spirituality and sovereignty by tinkering with the world inside and around me.
-Honest, open and raw communties saved me and I am here to contribute back – more about me.
+Honest, open and raw connections saved me and I am here to contribute back – more about me.